KnapsackPro/docs.knapsackpro.com/api.md

 ---

 <p>You can learn <a href="https://github.com/KnapsackPro/knapsack_pro-ruby#how-knapsack_pro-works">how knapsack_pro gem works in regular mode here</a>.</p>
-<p>Here you can find API documentation for regular and queue mode.</p>
+<p>Here you can find API documentation for regular and queue mode.
+The API documentation might be useful if you want to build tool to directly integrate with Knapsack Pro API.</p>

 <h1><a href="/api/v1/">API v1 documentation</a></h1>